karthikmudunuri/dialux/packages/dialux/README.md

 # Dialux

-An enhanced dialog component library for React built on top of Radix UI with multiple variants, modern styling, and smooth animations.
+An enhanced improved dialog component library for React built on top of Radix UI with multiple variants, modern styling, and smooth animations.

 ## Features